CIS3296SoftwareDesignF21/prj-03-battleship_game/Week3.md

 # John C
 - Worked on getting server to wait for client before displaying game board
 - Helped with ship highlighting issue on game board for Mac

+# Juan-Carlo V. M.
+- Finally got the random placement button to work
+- Helped with ensuring that the random placement buttons worked for both windows and mac.